marineb/storytime/README.md

 Storytime
 =========
 A small book for my little cousin Iris.
-Based on Kate Reyes's "All About Poop".
+Copyright: Kate Reyes's "All About Poop".

+Optimized for the iPad mini.

 <h2>Libraries</h2>
-I am using (Swipeshow|https://github.com/rstacruz/swipeshow) to turn the pages.
+I am using [Swipeshow](https://github.com/rstacruz/swipeshow) to swipe the pages.